theali29/responsive_web/README.md

-In this project of # responsive_web I made an education website maaking it responsive.
+In this project of # responsive_web I made an education website making it responsive.